 Comet and Cupid are very important to our digestion, food preservation, and keeping the other microbes in line, and Vixen still turns nitrogen from the air into ammonium, which helps plants grow.
 But these three still can't handle oxygen, so in the soil, they and the other anaerobic microbes can only and do their crucial work where the fungi (which hold crumbs of soil together) are undisturbed.

 How plants and fungi and bacteria came to live on land and work together to make soil is another story.

 Notes for the nitpicky

 - Throughout this story I use the word "microbe" to cover bacteria and archaea, because the distinction between the two is not important to the story.

-- The sharing of sugar among the microbes was probably not as peaceful and amicable as I've made out, but that shouldn't be too surprising, since after all it was a Donner party.
+- The sharing of sugar among the microbes was not as peaceful and amicable as I've made out, but it also wasn't violent: the first predators hadn't evolved yet!
+Back then, microbes were killed primarily by viruses or by natural causes, and other microbes then ate their remains.
+But that shouldn't be too surprising, since after all it was a Donner party.

 - Similarly, the absorption of aerobic microbes (Rudolph) and cyanobacteria (Blitzen) into eukaryotes' organelles may not have been consensual.
-It's hard to say whose idea it was, but it's safe to say it's turned out to be two of the most successful partnerships in history.
+It's hard to say whose idea it was, but it's safe to say it's turned out to be among the most successful partnerships in history.